OfficeDev/office-ui-fabric-core/README.md

 Typically, we remove deprecated features in the third release after we announce the deprecation.
 For example, you can expect that a feature that is deprecated in version 0.6.0 will no longer be available in version 0.9.0.

 #####How often do you release Fabric?
 We add new features in minor versions (for example, x.**Y**.z), which we typically release every month.
 Bug fixes and minor tweaks might be included in patch versions (for example, x.y.**Z**) which we release as necessary.
-Whenever we put out a new release, be sure to visit the changelog for details about what’s new.
+Whenever we put out a new release, be sure to visit the change log for details about what’s new.
 This might include breaking changes that you should be aware of.

 ##Documentation